-20.10 From date of signature, an employee required to travel on Corporation business, other than during his regular working hours, shall be paid while travelling up to a maximum of five (5) hours each way at one and one-half (1-1/2) times his regular rate.
+20.10 An employee required to travel on Corporation business, other than during his regular working hours, shall be paid while travelling up to a maximum of five (5) hours each way at one and one-half (1-1/2) times his regular rate.
 Reasonable expenses will be reimbursed in accordance with the Corporation's Travel Expenses Policy.